 Course outcomes and further study

-Graduates of the Master of Applied Linguistics may pursue careers or further study in translation, journalism and media, language policy and planning, website design and socio-educational development work.
-The course may also be undertaken by people involved in teaching English to speakers of other languages (TESOL), second language teaching (SLT) and the teaching of modern languages.
+Graduates of the Master of Applied Linguistics can pursue careers or further study in translation, journalism and media, language policy and planning, website design and socio‑educational development work.

 Graduates of the Master of Applied Linguistics who have completed a dissertation with a meritorious grade are eligible to pursue a higher degree by research in their chosen subject area.